Mourinho slams United as they hand title to City — Nigeria Today

 Mourinho pulled no punches about his squad’s lack of consistency, but the former Chelsea boss made it clear he believes he can return United to the summit of English football.

-Although the West Brom board are believed to want somebody with more experience, Moore certainly did his chances of becoming the next full-time boss no harm, even if avoiding relegation looks a lost cause.

-“West Brom is a club I care about a lot,” he said.
-“I want to bring a family atmosphere to the club.
-Everybody is equal at the football club and we’re all in it together.”

-The post Mourinho slams United as they hand title to City appeared first on Vanguard News.
+The post Mourinho slams United as they hand title to City appeared first on The Independent Uganda:.

 Do you have something awesome to share with the world?
 Click here to share